tadasant/CodeClippy/README.md

 ## Getting Started # TODO

-This section will eventually be updated with instructions for running PyClippy locally.
+This section will eventually be updated with instructions for using PyClippy.
 Eventually PyClippy will be hosted on JetBrains' IntelliJ IDEA Plugin repository.

 ### Prerequisites